MicroLad: 2D-to-3D Microstructure Reconstruction and Generation via Latent Diffusion and Score Distillation: Methodology

 The VAE was pretrained on a variety of microstructure types—including Voronoi grains, generic grain microstructures, spherical inclusions, aligned elliptical inclusions, graphite, nickel-based superalloys (NBSA), Gaussian random fields (GRF), and random elliptical inclusions—using the open-source microstructure dataset from Robertson et al.\cite{robertson2024micro2d}.
 It was then fine-tuned on the target microstructures of interest: binary carbonate and three-phase SOFC microstructures.
 Latent representations were encoded as $4 \times 16 \times 16$ feature maps.
 The LDM operates on this latent space and was trained for 1000 diffusion steps using a linear noise schedule $\beta \in [1\times10^{-4}, 2\times10^{-2}]$.
 Full architectural specifications and hyperparameters for both the VAE and LDM are provided in Appendix \ref{sec:configuration parameters for the models}.

 At inference time, 3D microstructures are generated by applying L-MPDD along depth, height, and width axes to sample a spatially coherent 3D latent volume.
-This latent volume is then decoded slice-by-slice and refined via a three-axis latent update procedure to improve structural coherence (Section~\ref{Method 2D-to-3D microstructure reconstruction}).
+This latent volume is then decoded slice-by-slice and refined via a three-axis latent update procedure to improve structural coherence (Section~\ref{sec:method_2dto3d_recon}).

 SDS is then applied iteratively to optimize randomly selected 2D slices from the reconstructed 3D volume (Section~\ref{Method inverse-controlled 2D-to-3D microstructure generation}).
 Each latent slice is updated using a gradient-based loss that combines (i) a diffusion score loss to maintain realism, (ii) descriptor-based losses for matching volume fraction or surface area, and (iii) a differentiable physical loss based on effective diffusivity computed via FEM.
-Optimization is performed in the latent space using the Adam optimizer, with predefined SDS learning rate and number of SDS steps.